christianchartier/shop-r1/README.md

 If the extras are plumbed, the self‑certainty term in the environment will be active.

+Notes on logprob wiring
+- The environment extracts token logprobs from OpenAI/vLLM ChatCompletion objects threaded by verifiers under `extras['state'].completion` or `extras['state'].responses[0]`.
+- Enable `debug_logprobs=true` to print the detected avg_logprob and extras keys.

 What is the "extras" flag?

 - Purpose: pass provider‑specific request options that aren’t modeled as first‑class CLI flags.
 Here you use it to ask the provider to return token logprobs.